b-lukaszuk/BS_wJ_eng/contents/the_answer.md

 Answer to the Ultimate Question of Life, the Universe, and Everything](https://en.wikipedia.org/wiki/Phrases_from_The_Hitchhiker%27s_Guide_to_the_Galaxy#The_Answer_to_the_Ultimate_Question_of_Life,_the_Universe,_and_Everything_is_42).
 The answer turned out to be 42.
-At first it seems to make no sense until you realize that the question was: "What do you get if you multiply six by nine?".
+At first it seems to make no sense until you realize that the ultimate question was: "What do you get if you multiply six by nine?".

 So here is a task for you: modify `dec2bin` function from @sec:binary and name it, e.g. `dec2baseN`.
 Use the latter to test numerical systems of the base 2